Are you looking to add drivers to your fleet? Are you nervous and want to hire quality and the best safe driver?

 - Driving under the influence of illegal substances

-There are other red flags such as reckless driving, racing, eluding an officer while in the vehicle.
+There are other red flags such as reckless driving, racing, and eluding an officer while in the vehicle.
 So do your homework and know the severity of motor vehicle violations.

 Another thing to keep in mind is that if they have three or more moving violations in three years, you should not consider the candidate, regardless of the severity of the violation.